akarnokd/RxJavaExtensions/README.md

 ```

-### whileDo - subscribe and resubscribe if a condition is true
+### whileDo

+Subscribe and resubscribe if a condition is true.
 This is similar to the imperative `while` loop (where the loop body may not execute if the condition is false
 to begin with):

 ```java